 Case-control studies can incorporate biases from the underlying data sources.
 For example, researchers frequently obtain patient data from hospital records.
 The population of hospital patients is likely to differ from the general population.
 Even the control patients are in the hospital for some reason—they likely have serious health problems.
 Consequently, the subjects in case-control studies are likely to differ from the general population, which reduces the generalizability of the results.

 A case-control study cannot estimate incidence or prevalence rates for the disease.
 The data from these studies do not allow you to calculate the probability of a new person contracting the condition in a given period nor how common it is in the population.
 This limitation occurs because case-control studies do not use a representative sample.

 Case-control studies cannot determine the time between exposure and onset of the medical condition.
 In fact, case-control studies cannot reliably assess each subject’s exposure to risk factors over time.
 Longitudinal studies, such as prospective cohort studies, can better make those types of assessment.

 Use Matching to Control Confounders

-Because case-control studies are observational studies, they are particularly vulnerable to confounding variables.
+Because case-control studies are observational studies, they are particularly vulnerable to confounding variables and spurious correlations.
 A confounder correlates with both the risk factor and the outcome variable.
 Because observational studies don’t use random assignment to equalize confounders between the case and control groups, they can become unbalanced and affect the results.

 Unfortunately, confounders can be the actual cause of the medical condition rather than the risk factor that the researchers identify.
 If a case-control study does not account for confounding variables, it can bias the results and make them untrustworthy.